{{org_field_logo}}

 This policy applies to:

-- The Registered Manager and Responsible Individual, responsible for ensuring compliance.
+- The Registered Manager and Responsible Individual, who are responsible for ensuring that resignations and staff departures are managed without compromising regulatory compliance, service safety or continuity of care.

 3. Legal and Regulatory Framework

-- The Employment Rights Act 1996, setting legal minimum notice periods.
+- The Employment Rights Act 1996, including statutory minimum notice requirements, protection from unauthorised deductions from wages, and employment termination provisions.

 4. Notice Period Requirements